KBrodt/Standart-Algorithms/README.md

 # Standart-Algorithms
 Standart sorting algorithms and data structures written on C++

-The source files is in folder ALGO_NAME/src
+The source files is in folder ALGO_NAME/src/

-To compile use script make_debug or make_release in the directory ALGO_NAME/project
+To compile use script make_debug or make_release in the directory ALGO_NAME/project/

 The binary file is in folder ALGO_NAME/bin/

+Folder results/ contains some comparison of sorting algorithms.